The following information is available on page 2 of this printer-friendly PDF document should you wish to consult a copy for reference.

 Recipients of grants are automatically also offered community housing with local residents who’ve donated their spare rooms for the conference week.
-Those not applying for grants may seek community housing by applying for financial assistance and specifying that they seek only housing on the application form.
-If you are offered community housing, you will owe a $50 fee to cover processing and placement costs upon acceptance.
+Grant recipients will owe a $50 fee to cover housing processing and placement costs upon acceptance.

 We offer grants at the following levels: